Hokome/GMTK-2024/docs/techincal_document.md

 ## Entities

 Enemies, band members and the band leader are all the same Entity script deriving from CharacterBody.

-## Player (drum major)

-The band leader is controlled by the player.

-## Marching band

-Their attack patterns are in a child node.
+This Entity script should not be inherited and only manages movement and physics by using a variable which is modified by a child node.

+All other behaviour and data should be inside child nodes, that includes:

+- Attack patterns
+- Input
+- Automatic movement
+- Health